Walls and asymptotics for Bridgeland stability conditions on 3-folds: Examples of classifying walls: ideal sheaves and null correlation sheaves

+thus where this wall is actual, it is a vanishing wall.
+The presentation of $A$ shows that it has a vanishing $\lambda$-wall given by $\calo(-2)$ (as a sub-object) which goes through the point $P$; denote this wall by $\mathcal{W}$.
+One can check that $\mathcal{W}$ is above \eqref{killer_wall2} to the right of $\Gamma^-_{v,1/3}$, but it is below \eqref{killer_wall2} to the left of $\Gamma^-_{v,1/3}$.
+This shows that \eqref{killer_wall2} is actual to the left but not to the right of $\Gamma^-_{v,1/3}$.

-\begin{proof} We assume $E$ is a Gieseker stable torsion free sheaf.
-In fact, we shall only assume the weaker condition that $E$ is a $\mu$-semistable torsion free sheaf.
-These are classified by Proposition \ref{(2,0,-1,0)}.
-Once we have found the walls for these we need to also consider new objects which become $\lambda$-stable as we cross each wall.
-Now our destabilizing objects $F,G\in\cohab\cap\cohb\cap\coh(X)$.
-Then we have additional constraints to add to (\ref{ch2_constraint}) and (\ref{Q_constraint}):
+Once we have found the walls for $\mu$-semistable torsion-free sheaves $E$, we need to also consider new objects which become $\lambda$-stable as we cross each wall.
+Lemma~\ref{F_G_sheaf} and Proposition~\ref{sheaf_subobjects} show that it is reasonable to assume our destabilizing objects $F$ and $G$ are in $\cohab\cap\cohb\cap\coh(X)$.
+Then we have additional constraints to add to \eqref{ch2_constraint} and \eqref{Q_constraint}: